Connecticut Property for Sale Suitable for the Horse

 All Connecticut horse properties previously displayed here have either sold or the listing has expired and is no longer available.

-Horse Property and Horse Activity in Connecticut -
+Property Choices and Horse Activity in Connecticut -

 The number of horses in Connecticut ranks well, being about third in the nation and for sure higher than another other state in the New England area.
 Over half of the horses in Connecticut include many mixed-breed horses , Quarter Horses, Thoroughbred.
 But there are also good numbers of Arabian, and Morgans, plus breeds like Saddlebred, Appaloosa, Paints and Standardbreds..There is most definitely a strong interest in Connecticut for breeding, training and owning horses.

 Along with breed and discipline shows, clubs and clinics, there is much specific interest in Polo,and the hunt seat disciplines.
 The top interest pleasure and trail riding, with forest areas and greenway areas having been preserved.
 One of the older horse programs in the nation is at the University of Connecticut, which maintains around ninety horses, includes a Polo program and is renown for the breeding of the Morgan horse.

 Ownership of horses is very broad across incomes, high under $50k to of course substantial over $100,000.
 A lot of people in Connecticut own horses, and most of the horse owners keep their horses at home rather than board.
 This indicates sufficient availability of property suitable for horses and also the popularity of trail riding.
 Naturally there are boarding, training and lesson stables, not to mention breeding.